pulibrary/aspace_helpers/.github/ISSUE_TEMPLATE/send_items.md

 These are the things we'll need to run the import
 - call number:
 - box (container) numbers:
-- date the top containers were last edited in ASpace (if you know):
+- date the top containers were last edited in ASpace (if known):

 ### Additional Questions
 - [ ] does the collection include containers that already have item records in Alma?
 - [ ] if so, does the collection include duplicate box numbers?(If yes, please include barcodes to distinguish the ones we need to send.)
-- [ ] have you checked Alma to make sure these containers don't have item records in Alma yet? (**Must be checked** before the import can be run.)
+- [ ] have you checked Alma to make sure the containers you're submitting don't have item records in Alma yet? (**Must be checked** before the import can be run.)